 - Reconnect everything and retry your device.
 Now you should see the output on the HDMI connector if connected and also on the OLED at the same time.

 - If that work, put everything in a box!

 - Enjoy!
-And don't forget to send a donation to continue the support this project update (see below).
+And please don't forget to send a donation to continue the support this project update (see below).
 Any amount is welcome.

 ConfigurationIf you connect the SD card in your computer you should see a file named "pitrezor.config" in the first partition (boot partition).
 You can open this file with your favorite text editor.
 You will be able to change the configuration variables which are:

 - TREZOR_OLED_SCALE : This control the scale factor of the display to apply when using the HDMI output.
 A scale factor of 1 means the default size of 128x64 pixel.
 A scale factor of 2 will stretch the image to 256x128 and so on.

 - TREZOR_OLED_TYPE: Specify the type of OLED connected to the pi zero.
 The file enumerate the different value and their meaning.
 Select the one that match your OLED display.

 - TREZOR_OLED_FLIP: Set to 0 or 1 to control the image vertically (normal or inverted) This is useful depending how you assemble the OLED in n enclosure.